Pre-General Availability Draft: 2018-02-23

-Data dictionary tables are invisible and cannot be accessed
+Data dictionary tables are protected and may only be accessed in

-directly.
-However, MySQL supports access to data stored in data
+debug builds of MySQL.
+However, MySQL supports access to data

 INFORMATION_SCHEMA tables and